-Most essential to an active and happy skink is a well made enclosure.
+Most essential to an active and happy skink is a well made enclosure including lizard habitat products.
 Plants, hides, logs, and the like will ensure a skink feels secure spending time on the surface.

 Lighting and temperature are most critical in creating a suitable gradient within the enclosure.
 A hot and cool end are preferable, with the ambient daytime temperature sitting at approximately 84 to 86 degrees Fahrenheit.
 The basking spot should reach a temperature between 92-96 degrees.
 Ideal nighttime temperatures should fall to about 70, but fire skinks will do fine with night time temperatures as low as 65.
+You can use a reptile thermometer to keep track of temperature gradients in your habitat.
 Provide an under-tank heater on the warm end.
-Dome lights are a good source for heat.
+Dome lights are a good source for heat with ceramic heat emitters.
+Always use a reptile thermostat to control heat sources.
 For larger enclosures, side mounting heaters also work well.
 Never place a heat source directly in the enclosure.

 Fire skinks benefit from and require at least some UVA exposure.
-A simple 40 watt day bulb works well.
+A simple 40 watt day bulb, like the Zoo Med daylight lamp, works well.
 Fire skinks can thrive without UVB light as long as they are receiving food dusted with calcium.
 During spring and summer months, a ten to twelve hour photo-period is required, dropping to an eight to ten hour photo-period in the cooler months.

 Humidity is most important in the substrate, which should always remain moist, ranging approximately 60% to 70% relative humidity.
+Use a reptile hygrometer to monitor these conditions.
 As long as humidity in the substrate remains at this range, the surface can drop as low as 40%.
-Misting thoroughly twice per day is usually sufficient.
+Misting thoroughly twice per day with a (Exo Terra) reptile mister is usually sufficient.

-Fire skinks benefit from a varied diet and are opportunistic feeders.
+Fire skinks benefit from a varied diet and are opportunistic feeders on live reptile food.
 Crickets make an excellent staple, and should be supplemented from time to time with other prey like mealworms, butterworms, silkworms, waxworms, or anything similar.
 Pinkie mice can be offered as an occasional treat, (no more than once per month).
 Fire skinks should be fed five to six insects every three days.
-Dust prey with calcium every third feeding.
+Dust prey with reptile calcium every third feeding.

 Seeing a fire skink in a water dish is rare, nevertheless offering a shallow one assures they can hydrate themselves and will help increase humidity.
 Most of their needs for hydration are met through their prey and their environment.
 As mentioned, the enclosure should be misted thoroughly twice a day; once in the morning and one in the evening.